amrvac/amrvac/doc/par.md

 Internally, these are assigned before the ghost-cells and external boundaries are applied (in subroutine get_bc).

-The `typeghostfill='linear'` implies the use of limited linear reconstructions in the filling of ghost cells for internal boundaries that exist due to the AMR hierarchy.
-A first order 'copy' can be used as well, or an unlimited linear reconstruction by setting it to 'unlimit'.
-To retain second order accuracy, at least the default 'linear' type is needed.
+The `ghost_copy=F` implies the use of limited linear reconstructions in the filling of ghost cells for internal boundaries that exist due to the AMR hierarchy.
+If `ghost_copy=T`, a first order 'copy' is used 'unlimit'.
+To retain second order accuracy, the default set is needed.

-The `prolongation_method='linear'` implies the use of limited linear reconstructions when filling newly triggered, finer grids from previous coarser grid values.
-Setting it different from this default string will imply mere first order copying for finer level grids (and is thus not advised when second order is desired).

 ## meshlist {#par_meshlist}